13 September 2015

 Drawing of a Zi Mu Chong and its ammunition, from 'Wu Bei Zhi (《武備志》)'.

-Zi Mu Chong is a potent ambush and night raid weapon due to its time-delayed grenade (making it difficult to determine the direction the attack is coming from), not to mention the grenade produces very little smoke and is difficult to disarm since most of the fuse is embedded inside the casing.
+Zi Mu Chong is a potent ambush and night raid weapon due to its time-delayed grenade (making it difficult to determine the direction the attack is coming from), not to mention the grenade produces very little smoke and is difficult to disarm as most of the fuse is embedded inside the casing.

 This weapon should not be confused with another breech-loading matchlock gun of the same name, nor with Qing period name for breech-loading cannon.